MultiSafepay/docs/content/payments/methods/banks/bank-transfer/_index.md

 | **Refunds** | [Full and partial](/refunds/full-partial/) |
 | **Transactions expire after** | 60 days  |

+To better manage Bank Transfer payments, see also [Virtual IBANs](/payments/virtual-ibans/).

 ## Payment flow

 This diagram shows the flow for a successful transaction.
 Click to magnify.